 Lubrication failure is the most common cause of bearing failure in compressors.
 Bearings reduce friction to slow down wear and tear.
 Lubrication reduces friction on the bearings to slow down wear.

-Lack of lubrication leads to another cause of bearing failure, overheating.
+Lack of lubrication leads to another cause of bearing failure: overheating.
 Bearings have a plastic seal that will melt at high temperatures.
-Without the seal, the compressor will further lose lubrication.
+With the seal, the compressor will retain lubrication.

 Another common cause of bearing failure in compressors is normal wear and tear.

 AC compressor bearings are made for specific compressors.
-It is rare to find a bearing that will fit more than one compressor model.
+Finding a bearing that will fit more than one compressor model is rare.

-Before you start with the steps below, get the compressor part number and find out what are the part numbers for the bearing and snap ring of that compressor model.
+Before you start with the steps below, get the compressor part number and find the part numbers for that compressor model's bearing and snap ring.
 Get replacements for the bearing and the snap ring.
 Once you have both the bearing and the snap ring, start with the steps below.

 Preparing Your Car